 5. Consider acupuncture and/or Chiropractic evaluation (For either direct treatment or assessment of alignment related issues)

-6. Consider consultation with foot specialist (orthopedic) to consider injections
+6. Consider visiting a foot specialist (orthopedic or podiatrist) to consider injections

 7. Plasmaphoresis injections (Blood sample spun down concentrating healing components of blood, then re- injected back into the area of injury (PF)

 8. Consider surgical release type procedures with specialist

 In my clinical experience many patients experience success with #’s 1-3.
 Rarely, patients will advance beyond those levels of therapy.